Adults

 Wednesday Book Groups

-Parishioners and community members have gathered to discuss current books such as Virus as a Summons to Faith: Biblical Reflections in a Time of Loss, Grief, and Uncertainty by Walter Brueggemann and Citizen: Faithful Discipleship in a Partisan World, by C. Andrew Doyle.
+Virus as a Summons to Faith: Biblical Reflections in a Time of Loss, Grief, and Uncertainty by Walter Brueggemann

 Children

 Children of all ages are welcome to participate in the service with family members.
-We have small clipboards with drawing paper, crayons and markers, and small toys in baskets near the water fountains at the back of the church.
-Children are also invited to join the youth in the Parish Hall during the first part of the service.
+We have small clipboards with drawing paper, crayons and markers, and small toys in baskets near the back left side of the church.
 For families interested in discovering more about how our lives are connected with God through the sacred stories of our holy ancestors, we offer Godly Play storytelling and reflection.
-For more information, contact Rev. Monica through the parish office.

 The Episcopal Diocese of Arizona maintains a zero tolerance policy of sexual misconduct for clergy, employees and church workers.
 We believe that the church must be a safe place where everyone can find the love of God and we live into our Baptismal Covenant to seek and serve Christ in all persons, loving our neighbors as ourselves, striving for justice and peace for all people and respecting the dignity of every human being.